 - It is critical to report the incident per the insurance policy’s claims and loss reporting guidelines.
 This is in addition to any reporting you make to authorities.
 According to the terms of the insurance policy, not filing notice could jeopardize coverage.

 - Obtain from the insurer approval that allows third-party vendors to respond to the incident.
 This is particularly important if the third-party firm is not one of the insurer’s pre-approved vendors.
 Insurable vendor expenses may include costs related to the following services: data breach coach/privacy counsel, IT forensic investigations, call center and credit monitoring/identity theft monitoring, crisis management and public relations, the cost to obtain cryptocurrency, the demand itself, and ransom demand negotiation.

 - Cooperation with the insurer throughout the incident response and any resulting claim is critical.

 Seek Legal Counsel

-- Coordinate response activities with your insurance broker and underwriter if you have cyber insurance.
+- Coordinate response activities with your insurance broker and insurer if you have cyber insurance.